A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is fixed-indemnity health insurance?

-Fixed indemnity health insurance is a type of medical insurance that pays a pre-determined amount on a per-period or per-incident basis, regardless of the total charges incurred.
-Plans might pay $200 upon hospital admission, for example, or $100 per day while a person is hospitalized.
+Fixed indemnity health insurance is a type of medical insurance that pays a pre-determined amount on a per-period or per-incident basis, regardless of the total charges incurred (plans that pay on a per-incident basis are only allowed in the individual market, but not in the group market;1 more on this below).
+Plans might pay $200 upon hospital admission, for example, or $100 per day while a person is hospitalized, or $50 for an office visit.

 The original rules released by the Department of Health and Human Services stipulated that fixed indemnity plans would only be exempt from Affordable Care Act regulation if they paid benefits on a “per-period” basis as opposed to a “per-service” basis.
 (So for example, they would need to pay a fixed-dollar amount per day in the hospital, as opposed to paying a fixed amount for each doctor visit, prescription, surgery, etc.)